How to Have a Hassle-Free Baptism

 Nothing beats the thrill of welcoming a new little being into the family and your family's faith.
 Every baptism is a celebration of love and a profound introduction into a wider community.
 It's the primary stepping-stone of many and one which certainly deserves to be eternalised.

-Nevertheless, similar to life with a newborn, the entire event can get quite chaotic.
+Nevertheless, similar to life with a newborn, the entire event can get quite chaotic especially in the ongoing COVID-19 pandemic.
 From uncontrollable crying to extremely loud sounds & screams, everything is possible when the star of the day is merely months-old.
 But don't worry, here are some tips that could help lessen the jitters before and on the day.

 Satisfy the stomach